 Another option is to catch the train.
 The journey time takes around 80 minutes, so it’s definitely slower than the bus.
 It also costs €3.25 each way – certainly not breaking the bank, but more expensive than the bus.
 The upside of catching the train is that it departs from Porto’s stunning Sao Bento station.
-You should definitely check it out during your trip to the city!
 You can search train times and prices here.

-There are only a few main attractions in Guimarães, but they’re still enough to fill an awesome day with.
+There are only a few main attractions and things to do in Guimarães, but there’s still enough to fill an awesome day with.